 Your interns should feel like their lives were positively impacted after working for your company so if you’re not interested in properly educating or creating opportunities for them, you shouldn’t have them.

-It was important to us to show Thomas and Gordon a real life glimpse of how the world works and because we primarily work with manufacturing, engineering, transportation, and technology companies, we know we are the perfect conduit to real life experience into how things are created, distributed and ultimately purchased by other businesses and consumers.
-There is a lot of collaboration required for businesses to be successful, and it was fun showing our interns just how far that collaboration can go when we combine offline experiences with social media tools like Twitter, that expand the ability to collaborate all over the world.
+It was important to us to show Thomas and Gordon a real-life glimpse of how the world works and because we primarily work with manufacturing, engineering, and construction companies, we know we can share our insight into how things are created, distributed and ultimately purchased by other businesses and consumers.
+There is a lot of collaboration required for businesses to be successful, and it was fun showing our interns just how far that collaboration can go with social media!